 Money is not a client of any investment adviser featured on this page.
 The information provided on this page is for educational purposes only and is not intended as investment advice.
 Money does not offer advisory services.

-Below, we will provide an overview of leveraged gold ETFs, how they work, and the different types available to investors.
+Below, we provide an overview of leveraged gold ETFs, how they work and the different options available.